Hospice Private Nursing

 Withdrawal from work or social activities can be caused by stress, fatigue, or embarrassment, but it can also be a sign of cognitive decline.
 If you or a loved one have withdrawn from work or social activities that affect your daily life, you should see your doctor for a check-up.

-• Encourage them to stay engaged and active and find activities that suit their abilities and preferences, such as hobbies, games, or exercises.
+• Please encourage them to stay engaged and active and find activities that suit their abilities and preferences, such as hobbies, games, or exercises.

 • Join a support group or a social club and meet people who share similar experiences or interests, such as other people with Alzheimer’s disease or dementia or their caregivers.